Create a second room

 To finish the switch between rooms, we need to explain how the room change

-works.
-When you activate an ESCExit
+should work.
+When you activate an ESCExit (or ESCItem with Is Exit

 selected), you use the change_scene

-command to tell Escoria to replace the
+command to tell Escoria to replace the current room with new room.
+It doesn’t

-set up the new room or where to put the player - this is the responsibility
+tell Escoria anything about how to set up the new room or where to put

-of the new room.
+the player: This is the responsibility of the new room.

-Each room’s root node is an ESCRoom
+Each room’s root node is an ESCRoom node, and the script attached to it

 (if there is one) is responsible for setting up anything dynamic in the room.

-loads the room, it will look in the new room’s script for
+When change_scene loads the room, it will look in the new room’s script for

-positions.
+respective start positions.

-event completes, a transition will run (there is a default
+After the :setup event completes, a transition will run (there is a default

 one set in the Escoria configuration settings), but typically the transition

 will be some sort of nice fade-in effect to show the room.
-Once the transition
+Once the “transition

 commands in here that will tell the next part of your game’s story (e.g. make